 Exams:

 All applicants are required to take and pass the National Counselor Examination (NCE).
-Once your application is approved you are eligible to register for the National Board for Certified Counselors (NBCC) NCE examination.
-A registration form will be mailed to you.
+Once your application is approved, you are eligible to register for the National Board for Certified Counselors (NBCC) NCE examination, and a registration form will be mailed to you.
 The NCE registration form and exam fee must be mailed back to NBCC for you to take the NCE examination.
-Please allow NBCC approximately up to 4 weeks processing time.
+Please allow NBCC approximately up to 4 weeks’ processing time.
 You will be notified of the scheduling process by email and postcard once your examination registration is processed.
 Candidates must test within 6 months of notification by NBCC.

 If you have already taken and passed the NCE examination, you will not be required to re-take the exam.
 Applicants must contact the National Board of Certified Counselors (NBCC) to have written documentation sent directly to the Board.